itshermela/netflix-clone/README.md

 # Netflix Clone App
 - This is a Netflix clone application made with React (and JavaScript ES6+).
-- Some techniques explored in this project include React Router, custom hooks, Context API, and compound functional components.
+- Some techniques explored in this project are:
+      -  React Router
+      -  custom hooks
+      -  Context API
+      -  compound functional components.
 - Compound Components are used to ease the way for a parent component to communicate with its children.
 - Styled Components are used for the CSS implementation.